 On the other hand, Truly Financial provides convenient, affordable wire transfer services across a huge number of countries.
 And best of all, when you send wire transfers to vendors that are also using Truly Financial, they receive your payment in one business day.

 There is a wide selection of other payment options available through Truly Financial, in addition to wire transfer services.

-Not only can you send one-day payments to any of the 50 countries in Truly Financial’s Express Network, but you have the option of sending payments through EFT and ACH as well.
+Not only can you send one-day payments to any of the 50 countries in Truly Financial’s Express Network, but you have the option of sending local domestic payments in the United States and Canada through EFT and ACH as well.